-We believe that sustained growth places a strain on operational, human and financial resources.
-To manage our growth, we must continue to improve our operating and administrative systems and to attract and retain qualified management, professional, scientific and technical operating personnel.
-We believe that maintaining and enhancing both our systems and personnel at reasonable cost are instrumental to our success.
-We cannot assure you that we will be able to enhance our current technology or obtain new technology that will enable our systems to keep pace with developments and the needs of our customers.
+We believe that sustained growth places a strain on human, operational and financial resources.
+To manage our growth, we must continue to attract and retain qualified management, professional, scientific and technical operating personnel and to improve our operating and administrative systems.
+We believe that maintaining and enhancing both personnel and our systems at reasonable cost are instrumental to our success.
+We cannot assure you that we will be able to attract and retain qualified operating personnel due to competitiveness in the industry around hiring.
+Additionally, we cannot assure you that we will be able to enhance our current technology or obtain new technology that will enable our systems to keep pace with developments and the needs of our customers.
 The nature and pace of our growth introduces risks associated with quality control and customer dissatisfaction due to delays in performance or other problems.
 In addition, foreign operations involve the additional risks of assimilating differences in foreign business practices, hiring and retaining qualified personnel and overcoming language barriers.
 Failure to manage growth effectively could have a material adverse effect on our business.